+After spending a week or so there, I have to say that the experience is fantastic.
 I’ve visited several cities over the past few years and of all of them I would consider Moscow was one of the top few.
-Not only is it extremely beautiful, it is also cheap.
-I managed to get a really cheap flight and hotel from Singapore to Moscow from Expedia.
+Not only is it extremely beautiful, it is also super affordable.

 If you’re planning to take advantage of the low value of rubles and visit Moscow during the holidays at this year, here are some of the top attractions you should check out.

 1) Red Square + St Basils + Bol Shoi Theatre